 - Have completed the Post 9/11 GI Bill (Chapter 33) application procedure and submitted your Certificate of Eligibility (VA Form 22-0557) to OSFA.

 - Be at the 100% eligibility level for Chapter 33 benefits.

 - Maintain continuous enrollment at Loyola (i.e., if you withdraw from Loyola, you may not be considered for Yellow Ribbon funds in future academic years).

 - Complete the FAFSA and all other financial aid procedures at Loyola.

 - Utilize all other need-based grant programs, such as State of Illinois MAP Grant, before Yellow Ribbon will be applied to your account.

-Once your eligibility has been determined, OSFA will apply Yellow Ribbon funds to your account.
-For more information on the Yellow Ribbon Program and the post 9/11 GI Bill, please see Chapter 33: Post 9/11 Bill.
+Once your eligibility has been determined, the Student Office of Financial Assistance (OSFA) will apply Yellow Ribbon funds to your account.
+For more information on the Yellow Ribbon Program and the post 9/11 GI Bill, please visit the Yellow Ribbon Program.

-The Office of Student Financial Assistance (OSFA) participates in all applicable federal programs for veterans, servicepersons and their dependants.
+The OSFA participates in all applicable federal programs for veterans, servicepersons and their dependents.
 We encourage all persons that are potentially eligible for these benefits to apply.
 However, the Department of Veteran Affairs (VA) or other agency, as appropriate, makes the final determination of eligibility.
 You must be a degree seeking student (matriculated into an approved degree or certificate program) in order to receive these education benefits.
 For more information on veteran's educational benefits, click here.